AbdullahAlShaad/notes/kubernetes/kubernetes.md

 To use dynamic provisioning, a cluster admin needs to pre-create one or more StorageClass objects for users.
 StorageClass objects define provisioner and which parameters should be passed to that provisioner when dynamic provisioning is invoked.

+## Volume Snapshots

+A `VolumeSnapshotContent` is a snapshot taken from a volume in the cluster that has been provisioned by an admin.
+It is a resource in the cluster just like PV.

+A `VolumeSnapshot` is a request for snapshot of a volume by a user.
+It is similar to a PVC.

+A `VolumeSnapshotClass` provides a way to describe the "classes" of storage when provisioning a volume snapshot.
+It is like StorageClass.

+_VolumeSnapshot support is only available for CSI drivers_

+In dynamic provisioning, the snapshot common controller creates `VolumeSnapshotContent` objects automatically.
+For pre-provisioned snapshots, cluster admin is responsible for creating `VolumeSnapshotContent`.

+Volume snapshot classes have a driver that determines what CSI volume plugin is used for provisioning VolumeSnapshots.

+### CSI Volume Cloning

+When creating a PVC, we can refer another existing PVC as data source.
+It is called Volume Clonning.

+It is only supported for CSI Drivers.
+A PVC can only be cloned when source and destination is in the same namespace and same storage class.
+Cloning can only be performed between two volumes that use the same VolumeMode setting.
+The storage of new PVC should be same or larger than existing source PVc.